Skip to main content

 (B) Application requirements.

 (2) Any application for a 401 certification subject to the provisions of this rule shall be submitted on forms provided by the director and completed in accordance with the corresponding application instructions.
-The application shall be submitted no later than forty-five days after the publication of the corps 404 public notice, if applicable, and shall include the following:
+The application shall be submitted no later than forty-five days after the publication of the corps 404 public notice, if applicable, and include the following:

 (a) Current and unexpired correspondence from the corps documenting the jurisdictional status of the waters located within the project area.